 Both the basic construction and process behind drip coffee makers is what makes them durable and easy to maintain.
 No one wants to solve a math equation first thing in the morning.
 They just want to pour some water, measure some grounds, press a button and enjoy.

 Once we were versed in the best coffee makers on the market and knew exactly how they brewed coffee, we were ready to begin testing.

 |1.
 OXO - On Barista Brain||$$$||9||8:37||4.9/5|

 Important features to consider

-- Price – There is a huge range in cost for coffee makers.
-The cheapest machine we tested was the Hamilton Beach coming in at $57.69.
-On the other end, the Moccamaster cost $300.95.
+Price: There is a huge range in cost for coffee makers.
+The cheapest machine we tested was the Hamilton Beach coming in around $57.69.
+On the other end, the Moccamaster cost close to $300.95.